mpv-player/mpv/DOCS/man/vo.rst

         to a YUV format before the VO.
 Sometimes useful to force availability of certain YUV-only features, like video equalizer or deinterlacing.

-    Using the VDPAU frame queueing functionality controlled by the queuetime options makes mpv's frame flip timing less sensitive to system CPU load and allows mpv to start decoding the next frame(s) slightly earlier, which can reduce jitter caused by individual slow-to-decode frames.
+    Using the VDPAU frame queuing functionality controlled by the queuetime options makes mpv's frame flip timing less sensitive to system CPU load and allows mpv to start decoding the next frame(s) slightly earlier, which can reduce jitter caused by individual slow-to-decode frames.
 However, the